-Groups can be used to create custom access controls for individual data feeds.
+Groups can be used to create custom access controls for individual Vaults.
 This is often important for separation of duties, and also allows internal teams to securely manage data-intensive workflows.
 Groups can be created and managed by all account admins (users in your account with the admin role and higher).
-Groups can be associated to multiple users, and multiple data feeds.
-Each data feed added to a group can be given a specific permission level (see Data Feeds on SolveBio for more information).
+Groups can be associated to multiple users, and multiple Vault.
+Each Vault added to a group can be given a specific permission level (see Vaults on SolveBio for more information).
 Users within a group can be given one of two roles (excluding the admin role):

 - Member: The default role.
-Group members are given access to all the associated data feeds.
+Group members are given access to all the associated Vaults.

 - Maintainer: People with the maintainer group role may edit the group’s name, description and visibility, as well as add and remove account users from the group.